samHopkins1991/SEPM_a2/ReadMe.md

 ***
 ### Once the program is running
 The menu system of the program is run by entering the corresponding digits into the console and pressing enter.
-IE: to choose 1.
+ie: to choose 1.
 Existing User Login, simply enter '1' and press enter

 You can log in 3 ways, as an existing Staff Member, as a Technician, Or sign up as a Staff Member